-104. As soon as Gilead began marketing Viread, patients started experiencing the nephrotoxic effects of TDF.
+146. As soon as Gilead began marketing Viread, patients started experiencing the nephrotoxic effects of TDF.

-105. In November 2001, less than one month after Viread entered the market, the first published case of TDF-associated acute renal failure occurred.
+- 147. In November 2001, less than one month after Viread entered the market, the first published case of TDF-associated acute renal failure occurred.
 Thereafter, additional reports of TDF-associated kidney damage, including but not limited to Fanconi syndrome, renal failure, renal tubular dysfunction, and nephrogenic diabetes insipidus, began to appear in the medical literature.
-Many of those adverse events occurred in patients without preexisting kidney dysfunction.

-106. Gilead was also seeing renal adverse events in its postmarketing safety data.
-In fact, the most common serious adverse events reported to Gilead were renal events, including renal failure, Fanconi syndrome, and serum creatinine increase.
+Many of those adverse events occurred in patients without preexisting kidney dysfunction. - 148.
+Gilead was also seeing renal adverse events in its postmarketing safety data.
+In fact, the most common serious adverse events reported to Gilead were renal events, including renal failure,7 Fanconi syndrome,8 and serum creatinine increase. - 149.
+In the first two years Viread was on the market, 40% of Viread adverse events reports received by Gilead were related to the renal/urinary system.
+This included 49 cases of increased creatinine, 16 cases of hypophosphatemia, 42 cases of renal insufficiency, 51 cases of acute renal failure, 6 cases of chronic renal failure, and 32 cases of Fanconi syndrome.
+These numbers are far less than the true incidence of kidney damage experienced by Viread patients during this timeframe because postmarketing adverse events are underreported. - 150.
+Gilead had to update its Viread labeling at least four times to describe the kidney damage patients experienced when taking TDF: - a.
+On December 2, 2002, Gilead added that patients had suffered renal impairment, including increased creatinine, renal insufficiency, kidney failure, and Fanconi syndrome, with Viread use;

-&lt;sup>7 When the kidney cannot filter the blood normally, a patient is usually diagnosed with "renal failure."
+7 When the kidney cannot filter the blood normally, a patient is usually diagnosed with "renal failure."

-&lt;sup>8 If damage to the tubule prevents the reabsorption of beneficial molecules from filtrate, the levels of these beneficial compounds can become dangerously low in the blood.
+8 If damage to the tubule prevents the reabsorption of beneficial molecules from filtrate, the levels of these beneficial compounds can become dangerously low in the blood.
 This is known as Fanconi syndrome.